jaynair0405/rail-data-app/rail_data_app_guide.md

 - **Zero-speed anchors**: tighten both start/end detection to explicitly require a `<1 km/h` sample at the geofence so mixed-direction CSVs always slice on the real departure/arrival row (the backend already extends the end slice; start-side logic will get the same guard).
 - **Section-wise visuals**: besides the current “full run” chart, generate additional per-section plots (e.g., `PUNE-LNL`, `LNL-KJT`, `KJT-KYN`, `KYN-CSMT`) using the route graph so analysts can zoom into problematic blocks while keeping the overview.
 - **UI polish (next step)**: expose the new section charts behind toggles/tabs in `ui/index.html` once the backend endpoints land, plus surface which segment is currently in view.
+- **Nearest-offset braking cells**: the braking table currently picks the last sample within each offset (floor).
+Add an option to consider both neighboring samples and display whichever is closest to the requested distance (e.g., choose 997 m over 1008 m for the 1 000 m slot).